Beltus/blog/_projects/2020-03-19-face-eye-tracking-haarcascade.md

 faceCascade = cv2.CascadeClassifier(facePath)
 eyeCascade = cv2.CascadeClassifier(eyePath)
 ```
 OpenCV has implemented the Haarcascade classifier which can be used to detect many different objects.
 In our case, we are interested in tracking faces and eyes.
-For the classifier to know what it will be classifying, we need to initialize with the correct XML serialized file.
-You can download the XML files from [opencv github repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).
+For the classifier to know what it will be classifying, we need to initialize it with the correct XML serialized file.
+You can download the XML files from this [opencv github repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).
-The first 2 lines point to the directory of the XML files for both the face and eye respectively.
+The first 2 lines point to the directory of the XML files for both the face and eye respectively that I downloaded from the link above.
-The *cv2.CascadeClassifier()* method is used to deserialize the classifier, load it into memory, and allows us to detect faces and eyes in images as we will see in the next step.
+The *cv2.CascadeClassifier()* method is used to deserialize the classifier, load it into memory, and allows us to detect faces and eyes in images and videos as we will see in the next step.

 ## Step 3: Tracking Face and Eyes.
-The code block below is implemented based on the steps I am going to explain below.
-Before looking at the code, it is important to get an understanding of the flow of the project.
+At the end of this step I have provided the entire code block.
+However, to ease understanding, I will explain sections of the code allowing you to have an in-depth feel of what is going on.
 So lets get to it.

-*  The webcam in our computers is first activated.
-Note you could load any video file using same function by passing the file name of the video as argument to the function below
+*  Capture Video from our WebCam.
+If you have a pre-recorded  video, you could load it using same function by passing the file name of the video as argument to the function like this ***cv2.VideoCapture('video_filename')***

 ```python
 capture = cv2.VideoCapture(0)
 ```
-*  Note that a video is simply a sequences of images called frames, displayed at a particular frame rate.
+*  It is important to know that a video is simply a sequence of images called frames, displayed at a particular frame rate.
 So the idea is that, we are actually detecting faces and eyes in each frame in the video stream.
 Frames are extracted from the video with the code.

 ```python
 ret, frame = capture.read()